United States Hague Abduction Convention Compliance Reports

-As the US State Department would not voluntarily inform relevant actors about non-compliance of foreign countries in adhering to the Convention, Congress enacted an annual reporting requirement obligating the State Department to publish a detailed annual report on the reliability and effectiveness of the Convention to protect and secure the return of abducted American children in foreign countries.
+As the US State Department would not voluntarily inform relevant actors about non-compliance of other countries in adhering to the convention, the US Congress enacted an annual reporting requirement obligating the State Department to publish a detailed annual report on the reliability and effectiveness of the Convention to protect and secure the return of abducted American children in foreign countries.
 It was hoped that the law would make available a unique and vitally important source of information to parents, courts, governments and attorneys worldwide.

 The Compliance Reports have been issued for each year since 1999 with years 2002 and 2003 combined in a single report.

 Initial reports were criticized for lack of information on what Congress sought.
 Over time the reporting of the US State Department improved until they began releasing a full accounting of the numbers of abductions reported to the State Department each year and the number of children recovered.

+From 2014 the US State department also released annual action reports (and one 90 day action report).

+Latest reports

+As of July 2025 the latest annual report to be released is for 2025.

+As of July 2025 the latest annual action report to be released is for 2024.